 Like Warning Feedback, the collar offers Boundary Feedback when the dog is still inside the fence, but continues to approach the boundary even after receiving the Warning Feedback.
 If your Boundary Feedback prompt is different than your Warning feedback prompt (i.e. your Warning Feedback is a beep and your Boundary Feedback is a vibration), then your dog will receive both of these corrections simultaneously.

 If your dog moves past the fence boundary, it will trigger the Halo Collar's Emergency Feedback.
 While still inside of the protection zone (which extends well past your fence boundary), your dog will continue to receive Emergency Feedback as long as it is moving away from the boundary.

 When your dog stops moving or starts heading back home, the Emergency Feedback will stop and Encouragement Feedback will begin to prompt your dog to continue back towards the fence.

 The collar will not give your dog a correction when it approaches and re-enters the fence from the outside.

 Your Halo Collar uses GPS data to automatically determine if it is indoors or outdoors.
-The Pet Card in your app will either indicate an 'Indoor GPS', 'Outdoor GPS', or 'Hybrid GPS' connection.
+The Pet Card in your app will either indicate a 'Low GPS', 'High GPS', or 'Moderate GPS' connection.

 If the collar determines it is indoors, it will not administer any preventative feedback.
-If it has a 'Hybrid GPS' connection, that means that it is either indoors but receiving some GPS signals, or it is outdoors but some of the signals are being blocked.
-In the 'Hybrid GPS' state, the collar will not offer prevention feedback, but will instead give your dog a Return Whistle if the collar thinks it is passing your Halo Fence boundary.
+If it has a 'Moderate GPS' (Hybrid GPS) connection, that means that it is either indoors but receiving some GPS signals, or it is outdoors but some of the signals are being blocked.
+In the 'Moderate GPS' state, the collar will not offer prevention feedback, but will instead give your dog a Return Whistle if the collar thinks it is passing your Halo Fence boundary.